alfizari/Elden-Ring-Nightreign-Save-Editor-PS4/README.md

 # Elden Ring Nightreign Save Editor PS4

+(I am not as active on the project as before, if anyone interested on maintaining lmk.)

 A powerful and easy-to-use save editor for Elden Ring on PS4 (Latest Update)

 _Please contribute by adding relics id's and effects id's to the JSON files_